 Vibrant St. Louis

-was not expecting to be in for such pleasure when just received an assignment that required me to travel to St. Louis, Missouri!
+I was not expecting to be in for such a pleasure when I just received an assignment that required me to travel to St. Louis, Missouri!

 Iconic Gateway Arch